TOP Study Tours

-Follow the steps below: download the application form and use the latest version of Adobe Acrobat Reader software to open and complete the form.
+Follow the steps below: download the appropriate social studies or STEM application form and use the latest version of Adobe Acrobat Reader software to open the form and follow the instructions.

 |When is the application deadline?
 How long must I wait to be notified?

-Applications must be postmarked on or before Friday, February 3, 2017.
+Applications must be postmarked on or before Wednesday, January 31, 2018.
 Applications will not be accepted by email or fax.
-Notification letters are typically mailed by March 1.
+Notification letters are typically mailed in March.

 |How much does the study tour cost?